The Timing of Sonoluminescence: 23.5 kHz Data

 \subsection{Hypothesis of Condensate Energy}

 These experimental results imply that the compressive-shock heating model of \emph{Greenspan}, \cite{Greenspan}, \emph{Wu}, \cite{WuSimulation}, or others like it that require the flash to occur within one nanosecond of the time of minimum bubble radius must be ruled out.
-We present a model which is consistent with the fact that the flash occurs 100 nanoseconds before the minimum bubble radius, at times when the bubble wall motion is subsonic, and temperatures and pressures are near standard conditions.
+We present a model which is consistent with the fact that the flash occurs 100 nanoseconds before the minimum bubble radius: a time when the bubble wall motion is subsonic, and temperatures and pressures are crossing through standard conditions.

-Now, during the acoustic cycle an oscillating bubble is both expanding \emph{and} contracting.
-The calibration of the laser scattering data, as reported in previous experiments \cite{PuttermanReview}, \cite{BrennerReview}, \cite{PuttermanMieScattering}, \cite{mySLArticle}, \cite{myThesis}, implies that the maximum radius of the bubble is larger by a factor of ten compared to the equilibrium radius.
+Let's consider the temperature fluctuations which occur in the bubble as a result of its expansion and contraction.
+The calibration of the laser scattering data as reported in previous experiments, \cite{PuttermanReview}, \cite{BrennerReview}, \cite{PuttermanMieScattering}, \cite{mySLArticle}, \cite{myThesis}, implies that the maximum radius of the bubble is larger by a factor of ten compared to the equilibrium radius.
 This is a volume expansion ratio of 1000.
 Consider that during adiabatic expansion, the temperature of a van der Waals gas drops as $ 1/V^{(\gamma - 1)} $.
-A radial expansion factor of ten will result in a hundred-fold decrease in temperature, $\gamma$ being $5/3$ for a monatomic gas such as argon.
-Thus if the gas is at room temperature at the equilibrium radius, it will be cooled to a temperature below 4 Kelvin by the time it reaches the maximum radius -- cold enough to liquify or freeze any gases in the bubble.
+Assuming $\gamma$ to be $5/3$ such as for a monatomic gas like argon, then $T \propto V^{-2/3}$.
+Thus, a radial expansion factor of ten will result in a hundred-fold decrease in temperature.
+Therefore if the gas is at room temperature at the equilibrium radius, it will be cooled to a temperature below 4 Kelvin by the time it reaches the maximum radius -- a temperature cold enough to liquify or freeze any gases in the bubble.
 When the bubble subsequently collapses, the contents of the bubble will warm back up, and any condensate formed during the expansion will be destroyed by the time the bubble returns to its equilibrium radius, which will occur approximately 100 ns before the time of minimum bubble radius, (see Figure \ref{fig:XenonTempZoom}).